 Don’t forget your camera: You might even spot a local bobcat.
 The island is home to a small population of the elusive cats.
 And while numbers are dwindling, the area is the site of a major conservation effort.

 On your Kiawah Island visit, don’t forget your hiking boots.
 You’ll discover thirty miles of idyllic hiking trails.
-Expect each trail to lead to a one scenic view after another on this illustrious day trip destination island.
+Expect each trail to lead to one scenic view after another on this illustrious day trip destination island.

 Looking for a sugar-sand beach escape?
 Myrtle Beach is a few hours up the coast from Charleston.
 Home to some of the best beaches in South Carolina, this coastal city features more than 60 miles of sandy shores.